 disaster preparedness that introduces students to the foundational concepts of the

 M.P.H. and can later be applied to the degree.

 The certificate is a completely online program and the GRE is not required for admission.

 SLU's strong job placement rates are based largely on its competencies-based training, collaborative faculty and team-based learning environment.

 If you concentrate your public health studies in biosecurity and disaster preparedness, you will be able to:

-Our faculty members are involved locally, nationally and internationally in biosecurity-related research and practice, and part of the Institute for Biosecurity.
+Our faculty members are involved locally, nationally and internationally in biosecurity-related research and practice.
 They are leaders in the field and in touch with current practices and polices.

-As a Master of Public Health student, you will be required to complete an internship with an approved organization and preceptor.
+As a Master of Public Health student, you will be required to complete an internship, referred to as the Applied Practice Experience, or APEx, with an approved organization and preceptor.
 This 320-hour experience is designed to enhance your educational experience and promote professional competence in biosecurity and disaster preparedness.

-You will work with a faculty mentor to identify an internship that fits with your specific career interests.
-Internships are available in the United States and internationally.
+You will work with a faculty mentor to identify a practice experience that fits with your specific career interests.
+MPH students engage in practice experiences in the United States and internationally.